 That’s where a food tasting tour comes in.
 There’s no better way to experience a range of tastes in a short period of time than on a walking food tour.

 Here are our top picks for the best food tours in London.
-Check them out for your next vacation in London.
-To make it even more irresistible, we’ve even got a special 15% discount on all Eating London tours for you to use.
+To make them even more irresistible, we’ve even got a special 15% discount on all Eating London tours for you to use.

 1. Afternoon Tea Double Decker Bus Tour of London

 One of the best ways to explore London is on an afternoon tea bus tour.
-It’s a specialized tour that let’s you indulge in afternoon tea while seeing the highlights of London!
-The tour picks you up from either Trafalgar Square or Victoria Coach Station and shows you the highlights of London in about 1.5 hours.
-The tour hits up the major sights in London like Big Ben, the London Eye, Buckingham Palace, Notting Hill, Harrods and more!
+It’s a specialized tour that lets you indulge in afternoon tea while seeing the highlights of London!

 No afternoon tea would be complete without scones and jams which this tea also comes with.
 You get your pick of tea (my vote’s for the classic Earl Grey!) in addition to juice.
 As a bonus, you also get to take home your tea cup!